g3tsyst3m/BriarIDS/README.md

 # BriarIDS
 A simple yet effective IDS for the Raspberry PI.
 BriarIDS is configured to work with Raspbian and takes advantage of the PyQT GUI frontend for an all-in-one solution that monitors your home network.
-Works in progress include integrating Bro for additional logging options and Snorby for easy log Management.
+Bro is now integrated into the BriarIDS GUI for additional logging options.
+Snorby is still a work in progress concerning an automated installation.
+Will post progress notes on wordpress site periodically.
 <img src="https://github.com/musicmancorley/BriarIDS/blob/master/Hare2.png">
 Why the name BriarIDS?
 =======================